-As the saying goes, “Good things come in small packages”, I was not disappointed by any of the dive or snorkeling spots this small country has to offer.
-On the contrary, I was mesmerized by the thriving marine life, healthy corals, comprising but not limited to an amazing variety of sponges, tube corals, gorgonian fans, and other soft formations swinging with the current.
+As the saying goes, “Good things come in small packages”, I was not disappointed by any of the diving or snorkeling spots this small country has to offer.
+On the contrary, I was mesmerized by the thriving marine life, and healthy corals, comprising but not limited to an amazing variety of sponges, tube corals, gorgonian fans, and other soft formations swinging with the current.

-Like most budget travelers do, I based myself on Caye Caulker to indulge in Belize’s underwater beauty.
+As most budget travelers do, I based myself on Caye Caulker to indulge in Belize’s underwater beauty.
 The small coral island (approx. 8 km by 1 km) was equally welcoming above and underwater from the first moment on.
 While above the water life will be the subject of another post, look at this guy below:

 My old friend here greeted me during my first dive in Caye Caulker.
 He swam just a few centimeters above my head.
 As a bonus, he turned back and swam again towards us.
 It was an unforgettable thrilling welcome by such a big creature.
-Thank you dude!
+Thank you, dude!

 He does not look it, but he was pretty large: I thought he was half the size of me, but the buddy said he was bigger than me (admittedly, I am really petite, but still…)!

 Not surprisingly, sea turtles are not the only species you can encounter in the waters of Belize.
 If you are lucky enough, you can see friendly sharks (mainly reef and nurse sharks), a variety of rays, larger barracudas, green moray eels, snappers, and many more during a single dive.
 I personally was not lucky enough to see them all in one dive, but every dive rewarded me with some special sightings.
-On the second dive-day for instance, moray eels and nurse sharks were on the agenda.
+On the second dive day, for instance, moray eels and nurse sharks were on the agenda.

 I saw at least three of these frightening morays at one spot.
 Of course, many nurse sharks of different size were hanging around too.